MIX NYC: 1987 - 1992

+1993 - 1996

-In 1993, Frilot and Karim Ainouz were the co-directors, and introduced many changes, including the name MIX, the production of a catalog (instead of handing our program notes), a new venue (The Kitchen instead of Anthology Film Archives) and a commitment to multicultural presentations and installation work.
-A stunning program that year was called The 1000 Dreams of Desire, curated by Jim Lyons.
-It was a special show featuring Teri Rice's The Kindling Point and Les Affaires, at the Ann Street Bookstore in Lower Manhattan, where the peep booths were reprogrammed with experimental video, and 16mm film was projected in a separate room.
+In 1993, the festival became known as MIX: The New York Lesbian and Gay Experimental Film Festival, and Shari Frilot and Karim Aïnouz became co-directors, introducing many changes, including a new venue at The Kitchen (instead of Anthology Film Archives), production of a formal catalog, and a commitment to multicultural queer film and installation art.
+A standout program was The 1000 Dreams of Desire, curated by Jim Lyons.
+The show was staged at the Ann Street Bookstore in Lower Manhattan, where the peep booths were reprogrammed with experimental video, and 16 mm film was projected in a separate room, such as Teri Rice's The Kindling Point and Les Affaires.
+Ainouz and Frilot helped initiate satellite festivals MIX Brasil (1993) and MIX Mexico (1996).

-MIX returned to Anthology in 1994, and combined with DCTV's Lookout Lesbian & Gay Video Festival because DCTV's building was under renovation.
-Ainouz scaled back his involvement, and Frilot became the definitive voice of MIX, making the organization a home for emerging filmmakers and makers of color.
-This was signaled by 1994's opening feature, Brincando El Charco, and even more powerfully when 1995's opening and closing events were films by makers of color These films, Vintage: Families of Value by Thomas Allen Harris, and Frilot's own documentary Black Nations/Queer Nations, brought new audiences to MIX.
-They started satellite festivals such as MIX Brasil (1993) and MIX Mexico (1996).
+From 1994, Frilot became the definitive voice of MIX, as Ainouz began to scale back his involvement.
+Frilot made the organization a home for emerging filmmakers and makers of color.
+This was signaled by 1994's opening film Brincando El Charco, and more powerfully still when 1995's opening and closing events were from makers of color.
+These films, Thomas Allen Harris's Vintage: Families of Value, and Frilot's own documentary Black Nations/Queer Nations, brought important new audiences to MIX.
+MIX returned to Anthology, and merged with Downtown Community Television Center (DCTV)'s Lookout Lesbian & Gay Video Festival, as DCTV's building was under renovation.

-1996 was the festival's 10th anniversary, and in honor of this milestone MIX presented queer work from the African diaspora at the Victoria Theater in Harlem, in addition to its downtown programs at NYU's Cantor Film Center and the Knitting Factory.
+The 1995 festival saw ongoing debate as to the festival's name, Ainouz commenting it needed to be rethought, "almost epistemologically". given the range of perspectives the festival included at this time, that stemmed from more mutable visions of queer subjectivity and collectivity than a "gay and lesbian" label suggested, and which was an element of the festival's significance, in contrast to the largely representational politics of other LGBT festivals at the time.

-Frilot headed MIX through 1996.
-Her other legacy was a commitment to installation work and the nascent digital realm.
-Installations were on view in 1993, on the upper floor of The Kitchen.
-But in 1994, Shu Lea Cheang and Beth Stryker curated Cyberqueer, in the basement galleries of Anthology.
-Although installations were presented in subsequent years, they never matched these early efforts until new MIX NYC staff began devoting substantial space and resources to installations in 2006.
-Frilot went on to become a curator at the Sundance Film Festival.
+Frilot's other legacy in this era was a commitment to installation work and the nascent digital realm.
+Installations had previously been on view in 1993 on the upper floor of The Kitchen, but from 1994, MIX NYC staff began devoting substantial space and resources to installations.
+Shu Lea Cheang and Beth Stryker curated the first formal installation program Cyberqueer, in the basement galleries of Anthology.
+Frilot went on to become a senior programmer at the Sundance Film Festival and curator of the New Frontier program.

+1996: 10th Anniversary of MIX

+1996, in honor of the festival's 10th anniversary, presented queer work from the African diaspora at the Victoria Theater in Harlem (the first queer cultural festival held there), including work by Marlon Riggs, Cheryl Dunye and Isaac Julien, alongside Ballroom events hosted by House of Latex, in addition to programs at NYU's Cantor Film Center and the Knitting Factory downtown.